open-telemetry/oteps/text/0156-columnar-encoding.md

 contains 200K measurement points.
 To transmit this dataset with OTLP, we must first convert this dataset into a stream of univariate metrics (i.e. one metric per data point).
 The special attribute 'state' is added to specify the nature of the metric.
-This format follows the same convention as the cpu or memory system metrics issued by the OTEL collector.
+This format follows the same convention as the cpu or memory system metrics issued by the OTel collector.

-The following multi-line plot shows for different batch sizes, representation modes (OTLP or OTLP Arrow) and compression algorithms the batch size in bytes once compressed.
-In this test, the data are not transformed into multivariate time-series for OTLP Arrow.
+The following multi-line plot shows for different batch sizes, representation modes (OTLP or OTel Arrow) and compression algorithms the batch size in bytes once compressed.
+In this test, the data are not transformed into multivariate time-series for OTel Arrow.
 This will be the subject of the next plot.

 ![Univariate metrics bytes](img/0156_univariate_metrics_bytes.png)

 3 compression algorithms have been evaluated for OTLP batches (Zlib, Lz4, and Zstd) in order to compare their efficiency on a "row-oriented" representation.
 According to our results Zlib and Zstd are the two best compression algorithms for OTLP data with a very slight advantage for Zlib.
 The same compression algorithms have been tested on our new "column-oriented" representation.
-Zlib and Zstd are the two best compression algorithms for OTLP Arrow.
+Zlib and Zstd are the two best compression algorithms for OTel Arrow.

 > As this plot shows, the columnar representation is almost twice as efficient in terms of bandwidth gain.
 However, it
 > is
-> possible to do much better by taking advantage of the native support for multivariate time-series in OTLP Arrow.
+> possible to do much better by taking advantage of the native support for multivariate time-series in OTel Arrow.

-The following graph compares the best OTLP compression algorithm (Zlib) with OTLP Arrow + Zstd + multivariate time-series support.
+The following graph compares the best OTLP compression algorithm (Zlib) with OTel Arrow + Zstd + multivariate time-series support.

 ![Multivariate metrics bytes](img/0156_multivariate_metrics_bytes.png)

-> With this optimization, OTLP Arrow is a little over 4 times more efficient than OTLP.
+> With this optimization, OTel Arrow is a little over 4 times more efficient than OTLP.
 The zstd compression algorithm
 > stands out for columnar data.

-Even for small batches of metrics, the OTLP Arrow representation is more efficient than the OTLP representation in a *multivariate time-series context* (see table below).
+Even for small batches of metrics, the OTel Arrow representation is more efficient than the OTLP representation in a *multivariate time-series context* (see table below).

 ![Metrics small batches](img/0156_metrics_small_batches.png)